jiaoshuntian/ivory-operator/docs/content/references/crd.md

       </tr><tr>
         <td><b>disableDefaultPodScheduling</b></td>
         <td>boolean</td>
-        <td>Whether or not the PostgreSQL cluster should use the defined default scheduling constraints.
+        <td>Whether or not the IvorySQL cluster should use the defined default scheduling constraints.
 If the field is unset or false, the default scheduling constraints will be used in addition to any custom constraints provided.</td>
         <td>false</td>
       </tr><tr>
         <td><b>image</b></td>
         <td>string</td>
-        <td>The image name to use for PostgreSQL containers.
+        <td>The image name to use for IvorySQL containers.
 When omitted, the value comes from an operator environment variable.
-For standard PostgreSQL images, the format is RELATED_IMAGE_POSTGRES_{postgresVersion}, e.g. RELATED_IMAGE_POSTGRES_13.
-For PostGIS enabled PostgreSQL images, the format is RELATED_IMAGE_POSTGRES_{postgresVersion}_GIS_{postGISVersion}, e.g. RELATED_IMAGE_POSTGRES_13_GIS_3.1.</td>
+For standard IvorySQL images, the format is RELATED_IMAGE_POSTGRES_{postgresVersion}, e.g. RELATED_IMAGE_POSTGRES_13.
+For PostGIS enabled IvorySQL images, the format is RELATED_IMAGE_POSTGRES_{postgresVersion}_GIS_{postGISVersion}, e.g. RELATED_IMAGE_POSTGRES_13_GIS_3.1.</td>
         <td>false</td>
       </tr><tr>
         <td><b>imagePullPolicy</b></td>